canonical/checkbox/checkbox-ng/docs/units/resource.rst

 Now let's assume that we have exactly two resources in the ``xinput`` group::

     device_class: XITouchClass
-    touch_mode: dependant
+    touch_mode: dependent

     device_class: XITouchClass
     touch_mode: something else

-Now, this expression will evaluate to ``True``, as the second resource fulfils the requirements.
+Now, this expression will evaluate to ``True``, as the second resource fulfills the requirements.
 Is this what the test designer had expected?
 That's hard to say.
 The problem here is that this expression can be understood as *at least one resource isn't something* **or** *all resources weren't something*.
 Both